FGA-DIKU/EHR/paper/paper.md

 ![The BONSAI pipeline.\label{fig:pipeline}](../docs/COREBEHRT_overview_dark.jpg){width=100%}

-The figures below depict the censoring scheme for the data preprocessing, where \autoref{fig:post_hoc_censoring}A shows the censoring scheme for the post-hoc setup, and \autoref{fig:prospective_censoring} shows the censoring scheme in a prospective setup.
+The figures below depict the censoring scheme for the data preprocessing, where \autoref{fig:post_hoc_censoring} A shows the censoring scheme for the post-hoc setup, and \autoref{fig:prospective_censoring} B shows the censoring scheme in a prospective setup.

 ![Censoring in the post-hoc setup (A) and simulated prospective setup (B).\label{fig:prospective_censoring}](../docs/BONSAI_censoring.jpg){width=80%}